 Exceptions to this policy will be considered for extenuating circumstances, such as a documented medical condition or military deployment.
-These circumstances should be explained and documented on the Program Changes, Withdrawals, Extensions form on the website.
+These circumstances should be explained and documented on the Student Enrollment Status Change Form on the website.

 Graduation Requirements

 Associate's degrees require the completion of 60 credits.
 Up to 45 credits (15 courses) can be awarded through a combination of transfer and equivalency credit, and/or credit by examination.